 Thandai Chia Pudding

-The Festival of Colors is just round the corner and once again everyone will be planning what food to have as friends and families get together to enjoy this festival.
+The Festival Of Colours is just round the corner.
+And everyone is planning what food to serve friends and families to enjoy the festival.
 Like many festivals in India, it celebrates the good over evil.
 It also marks the end of winter and the beginning of spring, but take it from me I don’t think there was a spring season in Bangalore, from winter it went straight into summer.
 It is very hot here.
+The Theme this month is Holi Ke Rang.
+We prepare any food that is apt for the Holi Festival.

 Hiranyakashipu requested the following: “O Brahma, no man or beast, nor devil, nor god shall cause my death by day or by night with steel or stone or wood, indoors or outdoors, on earth or in sky.
 Grant me undisputed lordship over the world.
 Brahma said,”May it be so!”